Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 • For the operating system, select "OTHER" -- from the resulting list, select PiOS64bit lite.
 <img src='' align='left' width='400'>
 <br>
-• Select the drive where your SD card is stored
+• Select the drive where your SD card is stored.
 <img src='' align='left' width='400'>
 <br>
-• Select "Next"
+• Select "Next".

 **Apply Custom Settings**
 *→ You need to configure a few custom settings so you can access WiFi and SSH into your Pi.*